By default Visual Assist, stores its symbol database, history, cache, and temporary files per user, in the following location:

 C:\Documents and Settings\%USERNAME%\Local Settings\Application Data\VisualAssist\

-You can instruct Visual Assist to use an alternate location for its database by creating an expandable string value (REG_EXPAND_SZ) in the registry and setting it to:
+You can also instruct Visual Assist to use an alternate location for its database by creating an expandable string value (REG_EXPAND_SZ) in the registry and setting it to:

 You may use environment variables in <new_path> as long as you use a REG_EXPAND_SZ.
 For example: